SpringBoard: Home Screen App Icon Layout

 In the same "Apple Special Event", iPhone X was released with an even more "Long" aspect ratio of 9:19.5 (1125 x 2436).
 However, the app layout was still 4x6.

-In 2019, with iPadOS 13, users can choose a more compact home screen.
-In the new compact home screen, icons can be with a layout of 6x5 in both portrait and landscape mode.
+In 2019, with iPadOS 13, users could choose a more compact home screen.
+In the new compact home screen, icons could be displayed in a layout of 6x5 in both portrait and landscape modes.

-In 2020, with iOS 14, widgets can be put on the home screen of the iPhone.
+In 2020, with iOS 14, widgets could be put on the home screen of the iPhone.

-In 2021, with iPadOS 15, widgets can be put on the iPad home screen as well.
-Hence, the new compact home screen has changed.
-If no widgets are on the home screen, the layout would be 5x6 for portrait, and 6 x 5 for landscape.
-If there is a widget, even with the smallest size, the layout would be 4x6 for portrait, and 6x4 for landscape.
-Due to the more freedom and complexity of the new home screen on iPad, this is just a rough listing of facts.
+In 2021, with iPadOS 15, widgets could be put on the iPad home screen as well.
+Hence, the new compact home screen was changed.
+If no widgets were placed on the home screen, the layout would be 5x6 for portrait, and 6x5 for landscape.
+If there was a widget, even with the smallest size, the layout would be 4x6 for portrait, and 6x4 for landscape.
+Due to the increased freedom and complexity of the new home screen on iPad, this is just a rough listing of facts.